seize-the-dave/seize-the-dave/PRODUCT_MANAGEMENT.md

 ## Definitions

-Mission: why a company exists
+Mission: why the company exists

 Vision: where the company is going, based on its mission

+Strategy: how the company is going to reach the vision

 ## Strategy